Do hormonal birth control pills raise breast cancer risk?

-Before you panic, take a closer look at the numbers.
+Before you start to worry, take a closer look at the numbers.

-A large December 2017 study published in The New England Journal of Medicine (NEJM) found that women who used hormonal birth control had a 20 percent increased risk of breast cancer.
-While past studies have confirmed a link between the disease and older forms of hormonal contraception, the NEJM study sheds light on newer forms, which experts believed would be safer.
+Some research suggests a link between birth control pills and a higher risk of breast cancer.
+One major example is a large 2017 study published in The New England Journal of Medicine (NEJM).
+Researchers found that women who used hormonal birth control had a 20 percent increased risk.
+While earlier studies focused on older forms of hormonal contraception, the NEJM study examined newer forms, which experts believed would be safer.

 How the study was done